drdhaval2785/github_issue_backup/readme.md

 (Don't forget to change username, reponame, Issue number and Destination folder according to your need)

 * Step 4 : Press enter to execute the command.
+* Step 5 : The text data would be placed in username/reponame directory in the working directory and HTML data wouild be placed in username/reponame/html directory.

 # Documentation for fetching data
 * This method uses api.github.com with client_id and client_secret for backing up issues.